Many people keep the same pillow for years—sometimes far longer than it should be used.

 Can an Old Pillow Affect Neck Comfort?

 Yes.
-Long-term use of a worn pillow can contribute to:
+Long-term use of a worn pillow may contribute to:

 - Poor neck alignment